TV Girl: Musical style and songwriting

 The band employs a genre not easily defined, with major inspiration from sampledelia, indie pop, lo-fi and electronic music found in most of their works (apparent in albums French Exit, Who Really Cares, Death of a Party Girl and Summer's Over), while taking on more trip-hop-like elements in other works (found especially within Who Really Cares and Maddie Acid's Purple Hearts Club Band), and in some cases, more mainstream characteristics related to gospel, garage house, funk and even jazz (specific to Grapes Upon the Vine).
 Altogether, the band proclaims themself as a "hypnotic pop" group, due to their use of sampling, keyboards, and reverb effects.
 The band was upset when their music was labeled "sun-drenched California pop", pointing out that there are no lyrical allusions in their music that warrant the title.

 Lyrically, a majority of TV Girl's discography revolves around love and relationships.
 One example of this tendency is the song "Lovers Rock", a love ballad named after the reggae sub-genre of lovers' rock.
-The subject matter of TV Girl songs is generally melancholic and sad, but simultaneously sarcastic and humorous.
+The subject matter of TV Girl's songs is generally melancholic and sad, but simultaneously sarcastic and humorous.
 Some motifs in the band's lyrics include heartbreak, cynicism, memories, cigarettes, hair, sex, women's first names, suicide, and loneliness.

 Branding

-TV Girl's album art incorporates the colour blocking of images from the 1960s and 70s (such as The Classic Nude by George Hester for Who Really Cares).
-The use of vibrant colouring has become a key part of TV Girl's identity.
+TV Girl's album art incorporates color-blocking of images from the 1960s and 70s (such as "The Classic Nude" by George Hester for Who Really Cares).
+The use of vibrant coloring has become a key part of TV Girl's identity.